New Data Leads To Rethinking (Once More) Where The Pandemic Actually Began

 "And lo and behold, it's not," she adds.

-Last month, researchers published a study showing that the Huanan Seafood Market was one of four markets in Wuhan selling illegal wildlife, including palm civets and raccoon dogs, which are both known to spread SARS-CoV-2.
-Scientists believe civets triggered the first SARS coronavirus pandemic in 2003.
+Last month, researchers published a study showing that the Huanan Seafood Wholesale Market was one of four markets in Wuhan selling illegal wildlife, including palm civets and raccoon dogs, which are both known to spread SARS-CoV-2.
+Scientists believe civets triggered the first SARS coronavirus pandemic, in 2003.

-The researchers, from China West Normal University in Nanchong, surveyed 17 markets across the city between May 2017 and November 2019.
+The researchers, from China West Normal University in Nanchong, surveyed 17 markets across Wuhan between May 2017 and November 2019.
 They found more than 47,000 live animals across 38 different species for sale, including 31 species protected under Chinese law.

-This new information about the Huanan Seafood Market, along with the maps and modeling data, don't prove an animal origin for the pandemic, by any means, Gronvall says.
-Nor do they disprove the lab leak theory, she says: "There are lots of pieces to still fill in, but this report [from Worobey and his colleagues] ties a lot of the pieces together that say, 'there is a really credible story for an animal origin of SARS-CoV2.' "
+This new information about the Huanan Seafood Wholesale Market, along with the maps and modeling data, don't prove an animal origin for the pandemic by any means, Gronvall says.
+Nor do they disprove the lab-leak theory, she says: "There are lots of pieces to still fill in, but this report [from Worobey and his colleagues] ties a lot of the pieces together that say, 'There is a really credible story for an animal origin of SARS-CoV2.' "

-What We Do Know — And Still Don't Know — About Cases
+What we do know — and still don't know — about cases

-In addition, the Huanan Seafood sits in the middle of a densely populated part of the city, where many elderly people live, points out Alina Chan, a molecular biologist at the Broad Institute in Cambridge, Massachusetts, who has promoted the lab leak theory online.
+In addition, the Huanan market sits in the middle of a densely populated part of the city, where many elderly people live, points out Alina Chan, a molecular biologist at the Broad Institute in Cambridge, Mass., who has promoted the lab-leak theory online.

-"There are many more people living north of the river, and there are a lot of elderly folk living there in a lot of care homes there," says Chan, as she shows me a population density map of Wuhan, published in February 2020.
+"There are many more people living north of the river, and there are a lot of elderly folk living there in a lot of care homes there," said Chan, as she showed me a population density map of Wuhan, published in February 2020.
 "So it doesn't surprise me that the early outbreak doesn't map to the [WIV] lab.
 People don't live at the labs."

-But if new data come to light tomorrow, his thinking may shift again, Worobey says.
+But if new data comes to light tomorrow, his thinking may shift again, Worobey says.
 That, in many ways, is the way science works.